chopov1/Prototype4/Artifacts/processjournal.md

 I wanted to initially make a point and click car mover as idle management games are always super fun to me, I thought i could build an industry managment type game where you need to select cars and send them to the correct destination in order to make the most money. you have to send them on the correct route, as if your cars collide you lose.
-I was inspired by games like mini motorways.
+I was inspired by games like mini motorways and [The King Is Watching](https://gx.games/games/xiihlr/the-king-is-watching/).

 ![Alt text](<Screenshot 2023-10-19 150140.png>)